 This Insight summarizes the tax deduction concession under the RD (No. 793).

-Thai National Expats
+Thai National Expat

-Company Operating a Targeted Industry Business
+Targeted Industry Business

 The Tax Deduction Concession under RD (No. 793)